senlin/so-related-posts/readme.txt

 = I have not added any Related Posts, but the plugin shows the current post as Related Posts =

-First update to the latest version (2014.07.27).
+First update to the latest version.
 If after updating it still shows, then you need to uncheck the checkbox that shows under your Post.

 = Why is the plugin showing an error message after activation? =

-This plugin is an Extension for the [Meta Box plugin](http://www.deluxeblogtips.com/meta-box/).
+This plugin is an Extension for the [Meta Box plugin](http://metabox.io).
 If you don't have that installed, this Extension is useless.
 If you click on the link that shows with the error message you will go to a new page "Required Plugin" to install the Meta Box plugin.

 = I don't like the output on my Single Post, can I change anything? =